Strata Global

 Pavement design involves identifying the appropriate amount of materials and level of thickness required to create a durable and functional roadway.
 Several methods are used to accomplish this, each with its own specific benefits and drawbacks.

-• Mechanistic-empirical models: These methods employ the theories of pavement mechanics together with empirical evidence.
+These methods employ the theories of pavement mechanics together with empirical evidence.
 They investigate the stresses, strains, and deflections in the pavement structure due to the different loads.
-These approaches have a higher degree of reliability, especially in the case of complex designs, but will need more data and computer resources.
+These methods offer greater reliability, particularly for complex designs, but require more data and computational resources.

 Using geosynthetic materials in road pavement construction